bert2/love-linq-hate-loops/README.md

     .SelectMany(items => items);
 ```

-Note how this scales when applied to lists of lists of lists of ...
-Loops will need even more _nesting_, while in LINQ you keep _chaining_ `SelectMany()` until you reach the desired depth.
+Note how this scales when applied to lists of lists of lists of...
+With loops you will need even more _nesting_, whereas with LINQ you keep _chaining_ `SelectMany()` until you reach the desired depth.

 ### 7. Carry index